-The indicator lamp for the front passenger airbags shows the functional status of the front passenger's front, side, and knee airbags in accordance with whether and how the front passenger seat is occupied.
+The indicator lamp for the front passenger airbags shows the functional status of the front passenger's front and side airbags in accordance with whether and how the front passenger seat is occupied.
 The indicator lamp shows whether the front passenger airbags are activated or deactivated.

-The indicator lamp lights up when a child in a specially designated child restraint system is properly detected on the seat or the seat is unoccupied.

-The front, side, and knee airbags for the front passenger are not activated.
+The indicator lamp comes on as intended when a child in a specially designated child restraint system is detected on the seat.
+The front and side airbags for the front passenger are not activated.

 Most child seats are detected by the system.
 This particularly applies to child seats that were required by NHTSA at the time of manufacture of the vehicle.
 After installing a child seat, check that the indicator lamp for the front passenger airbags lights up.
-It indicates that the child seat has been detected and that the front passenger airbags are deactivated.
+It indicates that the child seat has been detected and that the front passenger airbags are deactivated. ◀ passenger are not activated.

-The indicator lamp does not come on as long as a person of sufficient size and in a correct sitting position is detected on the seat.
-The front, side, and knee airbags for the front passenger are activated.
+- ▶ The indicator lamp does not come on as long as a person of sufficient size and in a correct sitting position is detected on the seat.
+The front and side airbags for the front passenger are activated. - The indicator lamp does not come on if the seat is empty.
+The front and side airbags for the front